Math Placement Exam

 MATH 1314/1330 Placement Exam (Business Calculus/Pre-Calculus)

-If you are in the College of Engineering or Natural Sciences and Mathematics, the Math 1431 placement exam is highly recommended.
+If you are in the College of Engineering or Natural Sciences and Mathematics, or are majoring in Computer Engineering Technology or Electrical Power Engineering Technology, the Math 1431 placement exam is highly recommended.

 Please note, there is not a placement exam for MATH 1310, 1311, 1312, 1313, 2311.